• Disease Overview

 Diagnosis

-When a child presents with symptoms of PPB, a chest x-ray may show an air filled pocket (cyst) or a solid mass.
+When a child presents with symptoms of PPB, a chest X-ray may show an air-filled pocket (cyst) or a solid mass.
 Chest CT may be performed to look at the lungs in more detail.
 Surgery, either a biopsy or removal of the cyst or mass, is performed to diagnose and often remove the tumor.
 Microscopic examination of the specimen is needed.
-Review by the International PPB/DICER1 Registry pathology specialists is often helpful in confirming the diagnosis.
+Review by the International PPB/DICER1 Registry pathology specialists may be helpful in confirming the diagnosis.
 This is offered at no cost to families or hospitals.

 • < Previous section